Norberto Méndez (footballer)

 Norberto Doroteo Méndez (January 5, 1923 – June 22, 1998), nicknamed Tucho, was an Argentine footballer who played as a midfielder.
-Internationally, he played 33 games for the Argentina national team and won 3 Copa América titles.
-He is most famous for being the all-time top scorer in the history of the tournament with 17 goals.
+Internationally, he played 31 games for the Argentina national team and won 3 Copa América titles; together with Zizinho, he is the competition's joint-highest goalscorer, with 17 goals.

 In domestic football, Méndez's most notable tenures were on Huracán (where he won three National cups) and Racing, winning three Primera División championships.

 Club career

 He was born on January 5, 1923, in the city of Buenos Aires.
 Méndez started his playing career with Huracán in 1941.
 In 1947 he moved to Racing Club where he helped the team win three consecutive Primera División titles in 1949, 1950 and 1951.
 In 1954 Méndez moved to Tigre, he returned to Huracán in 1956 and he retired from football in 1958 at the age of 35.

 Méndez once said that he had three great loves in his life: Huracán was his girlfriend, Racing his wife and the Argentina national team his passion.